2br-2b/Public-Domain-Ideas/README.md

 ## GPT-3 Textbooks

 What if you trained GPT-3 on logic textbooks?
 Could you somehow make the GPT model output valid logical syllogisms, or would you only end up with technical-sounding gibberish?
+You could get a lot of public domain books from [Project Gutenberg](https://gutenberg.org/), so it wouldn't be too hard,

+What about if you trained GPT on Chemistry textbooks?
+Could it tell you any real facts?

+What about other subjects?

 ## Anbox F-droid integration